ionoid/mkiot/README.md

 ## Build Spec syntax

-`mkiot` use build specs that are expressed in [YAML](https://yaml.org) format to define how to build the application image.
+`mkiot` uses build specs that are expressed in [YAML](https://yaml.org) format to define how to build the application image.

 If a field contains a character, or a string of characters, that is not supported by YAML,